beluganos/beluganos/doc/architecture.md

 ## Management layer

 The management function will be required for network OS.
-NETCONF is already available at [https://github.com/beluganos/netconf](https://github.com/beluganos/netconf).
+NETCONF is already available at [https://github.com/beluganos/netconf](https://github.com/beluganos/netconf). [ansible](configure-ansible.md) is also available for setup.
 SNMP, syslog, CLI function is under developing now.